NEWARK, NJ — They met her with a hero’s welcome.

 Protesters stand outside the federal immigration building on May 9 in Newark.

-But Wolf and her colleagues didn’t show up just for Andujar.
+But as much as Wolf and her colleagues didn’t show up just for Andujar.

 “DACA students were made to understand that having DACA status was some sort of protection, but we are finding out these last weeks that there is no armor of protection,” Wolf said, her voice loud and strained.
 “We will not allow this to become normal in this country.”